Factors of medicine accessibility

 The robustness of sourcing, logistics, and distribution systems to withstand disruptions, adapt to variability, and recover quickly without interrupting patient access

-The availability of approved formulations that support different patient needs, administration settings, and clinical requirements, enabling use across a range of care contexts
+The availability of approved of a range of product formulations that support different patient needs, administration settings, and clinical requirements, enabling use across a range of care contexts

 The extent to which therapies are distributed across regions, countries, and care settings, ensuring consistent availability where and when patients need them